NikitaPishel/nsketch/README.md

 ---

 ## **Contribution**
-**This project is not supported!** Do not expect any contribution being accepted or done to this project consistently.
+**This is a showcase project!** Do not expect any contribution being accepted or done to this project consistently.
 Even though, you are free to create mods of this app or use any parts of its code for your own needs.